microsoft/PowerToys/doc/devdocs/run-as-admin-detection.md

 If you're running any application as an administrator and PowerToys is not, a few things may not work correctly when the elevated applications are in focus or trying to interact with a PowerToys feature like FancyZones.

+## Having PowerToys keep functioning properly

+We understand users will run applications elevated.
+We do as well.
+We have two options for you when this scenario happens:

+1. **Recommended:** PowerToys will prompt when we detect a process that is elevated.
+Click relaunch, accept the UAC prompt and it be running as admin :)
+2. Enable "Always run as administrator" in the PowerToys settings.

 ## What is "Run as Administrator" / Elevated processes

 This is when a process runs with "elevated" privileges.
 Typically this would be associated with the administrator accounts on a system.